Radityofajar/Wicom_woojoo/README.md

 ### postproc_HBOS.py
 Histogram- based outlier detection (HBOS) is an efficient unsupervised method.
 It assumes the feature independence and calculates the degree of outlyingness by building histograms. (model_init_2.py)

+  -> Parameter

+    1. Status: The systems condition. the value whether normal(0) or abnormal(1)

+    2. Anomaly score: How likely the value to be normal or abnormal.
+Outliers are assigned with larger anomaly scores.

 ### postproc_MCD.py
 Outlier Detection with Minimum Covariance Determinant (MCD) estimator is to be applied on Gaussian-distributed data, but could still be relevant on data drawn from a unimodal, symmetric distribution.
 (model_init_2.py)

+  -> Parameter

+    1. Status: The systems condition. the value whether normal(0) or abnormal(1)

+    2. Anomaly score: How likely the value to be normal or abnormal.
+Outliers are assigned with larger anomaly scores.